Kris Jenner Is Furious About Caitlyn Jenner's Memoir

 Advertisement

-"But yet, he stayed married to you the longest," Kim says, coming to her mother's defense.
+"But yet, he stayed married to you the longest," Kim says, coming to her mother's defence.
 "So, it doesn't make sense."

 "None of it makes sense," Kris says.
 "Everything she says is all made up.
 Why does everything have to be that Kris is such a bitch and an asshole?"